Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 The Verdict

 For leather that stays clean, supple and crack-free, Chemical Guys Leather Cleaner & Conditioner is the pick — a proper two-step done right.
 Choose the Lexol kit as a proven alternative, Leather Honey to revive dry seats, or the Meguiar's for cheap upkeep.
-Check the current price on Amazon →
+Check Price on Amazon →

 // Straight Answers